vitkabele/cestina20swift/README.md

 The API is rather simple wrapper around the [SwiftSoup](...) library, since the official website does not provide any kind of web API.

+For example usage please see the Cestina20Cli app that is executable product of this package.

 ### The word type

 The basic building block of the library is the Word type.
 Because the way in which the API works, only the `word` property is available immediately.